Creating Accessible Flash Content

 Flash Accessibility Issues

-Despite the ability of Flash to create highly accessible content, there are some major issues you must be aware of regarding Flash and accessibility.
+Despite the ability of Flash to create (at least marginally) accessible content, there are some major issues you must be aware of regarding Flash and accessibility.
 Nearly all of the concepts that affect HTML accessibility can also apply to Flash.
-These include using plenty of contrast, consistent navigation, understandable language, etc. Here are some specific strategies to make Flash accessible to different disability types:
+These include providing plenty of contrast, consistent navigation, understandable language, etc. Here are some specific strategies to make Flash accessible to different disability types:

 - Provide synchronized captions for any audio that conveys content